 For the Apollo 11 moon mission, the guidance computer had to process input from Mission Control, from the spacecraft’s instruments and from the astronauts.

 Margaret Hamilton understood the computer could be overloaded.
 She and her team wrote a program that established the order in which the computer would do the different things it was asked to do all at the same time.

 The team created a feature crucial to the moon landing: the ‘asynchronous executive.’
-That meant the computer would recognize when it was in danger of overloading and drop low-priority tasks.
+That meant the computer would recognize the danger of overloading and drop low-priority tasks.

 When Neil Armstrong and Buzz Aldrin were about to land on the moon, something went wrong.
-Their checklist had a mistake in it: It told the astronauts to activate the radar system that would be used for taking off from the moon, which was unnecessary for landing.
-The radar started sending the computer massive amounts of information based on electrical noise, threatening to overload it.
-Had the guidance computer been overloaded, the mission would have to be aborted.
+Their checklist had a mistake in it: It told the astronauts to activate the radar system used for taking off from the moon, but they didn’t need it for landing.
+The radar started sending the computer massive amounts of information, threatening to overload it.
+Had the guidance computer overloaded, the astronauts would have to abort the mission.

 The asynchronous executive saved the landing.
 It told the computer to ignore the information from the rendezvous radar.
 The computer automatically rebooted, and the Eagle landed.